EvanWhittaker97/EvanWhittaker/README.md

 The challenge with this approach is that we incurred significant data storage costs.
 Furthermore, we were precviously using Terraform - but if Terraform and EC2 (front end) didn't agree, all changes made in the front end would be overwritten the next time a commit was made.
 Not to mention we could not approve our own pull requests, so it wasn't incredibly efficient.

 The process from start-to-finish:
 1. Create tags for each instance that Lifecycle Manager could run off of.
-2. Add the tags to each instance
+For our environment, I used "DaysRemaining" (days until VM has a snapshot taken and is deleted) and "ConversionComplete" (if the data has been migrated, change the value)
+2. Create an [IAM Role](https://github.com/EvanWhittaker97/credit_card/blob/main/github_code.r) (JSON) that allows Lifecycle Manager and LAMBDA to create, delete and modify instances as well as logging whenever they run
+3. Develop a [LAMBDA script](https://github.com/EvanWhittaker97/credit_card/blob/main/github_code.r) (Python) that applies the tags to 500+ existing instances
+4. Develop LAMBDA scripts (Python) that decrement our DaysRemaining tag every 24 hours and delete instances if days remaining = -1

 # [US Super Store Sales Dashboard](https://github.com/EvanWhittaker97/SuperStore_Dashboard)